 BCE strives to empower all students and ensure their voice is heard by listening, taking their opinions seriously, particularly in relation to decisions that affect their lives, and addressing any concerns they may have.
-The BCE Student Voice Program is designed with this in mind - it is a systems led initiative complimenting schools to provide meaningful ways for students to have their say on ways to build and sustain safe school communities.
+The BCE Student Voice Project is designed with this in mind - to provide meaningful ways for students to have their say on ways to build and sustain safe school communities.
 We support the rights of children and young people, and we will act to ensure an environment where children and young people feel safe, respected, valued and empowered is maintained.
 In this regard we also acknowledge the cultural diversity of students and their families and the relevance of this in respect to student safety.
-Voice and agency are embedded within our Education Strategy.